Russell-Waterhouse/programming-tools/design-patterns/README.md

 1. The actual implementation of the design pattern.
 2. A test file, which shows how the components of the design pattern fit together and work together.

-\nThe test files will just print output using the exposed API, not rigorously unit test the implementation\n3.
-A `Dockerfile`, which will build the implementation and tests.
+The test files will just print output using the exposed API, not rigorously unit test the implementation
+3. A `Dockerfile`, which will build the implementation and tests.
 4. A `compose.yml` file, which will build the docker image(s) and run the tests.

 To run the tests as prescribed in the tests and docker file, install docker,